-Except for the cases of Syrian nationals, over an extended period of time in Bulgaria the recognition rates of all other nationalities were below 8% on average, with nationals from certain countries of origin – such as Afghanistan and Türkiye – treated discriminatory as manifestly unfounded cases with extremely low recognition rates.[1]
 In 2022, the overall recognition rate increased to 91% of all decisions on the merits.
 Although the refugee recognition decreased to 2%,[2] the subsidiary protection rate (humanitarian status) increased significantly reaching 89%.[3]
 The rejection rate decreased to 9% of all decisions issued on the substance of asylum claims.[4]
 These ratios appear clearly connected to the main countries of origin of asylum seekers entering Bulgaria, 77% of whom were from Syria (42%) and Afghanistan (35%).

 Afghanistan

-From 2016 to 2021, Afghanistan has been the top country of origin of asylum applicants in Bulgaria.
+Between 2016 and 2021, Afghanistan has been the top country of origin of asylum applicants in Bulgaria.
 This changed in 2022, when the top country of origin became Syria.
 Yet, during this period of time, or arguably because of it, applications from Afghan nationals were arbitrarily considered as manifestly unfounded.
-They were predominantly channelled in the Accelerated Procedure and successively rejected, to the point that Bulgaria registered the lowest recognition rates for Afghans in Europe – 2.5% in 2016, 1.5% in 2017, 4% in 2019 and 1.8% in 2020.
+They were predominantly channelled in the Accelerated Procedure and successively rejected, to the point that Bulgaria registered the lowest recognition rates for Afghans in Europe – 2.5% in 2016, 1.5% in 2017, 4% in 2019, and 1.8% in 2020.
 In the majority of cases, protection was granted following court decisions overturning the refusals of the asylum administration.
 The “striking discrepancy between the Bulgarian and the EU average recognition rate for Afghans” has been mentioned by the European Commission,[5] as well as jurisdictions in other Member States, as a matter of concern.[6]

 Türkiye

 Similar to the situation of Afghan asylum seekers, the applications for protection lodged by Turkish nationals were treated as manifestly unfounded and considered as originating from a “safe country of origin” for many years (from 2014 to 2021), notwithstanding the fact that the Bulgarian asylum system presently does not officially apply any of the safe country concepts.[9]
 Bulgaria has not adopted a list of “safe countries or origin” since 2001.[10]
+In the draft lists prepared as a result of the EC-Bulgaria 2023 Pilot project on fast asylum and return procedures[11] Türkiye was included both as a safe country of origin, and as a safe third country for Syrian nationals; however, these lists have not been officially adopted.

 Moreover, despite settled case-law whereby the lodging of an application for international protection entitles the asylum seeker to apply for an immediate release from detention, many Turkish asylum seekers were kept in immigration detention centres for the duration of their entire asylum procedure, in violation of national law.
 They were subsequently subject to negative decisions and deported back to Türkiye.
 In such cases, the immigration police made every effort to prevent Turkish detainees from accessing lawyers and legal advice.
-This practice has been publicly recognised and acknowledged by the former Prime Minister,[11] and seemed to be the result of an informal political agreement between the Bulgarian and Turkish governments.[12]
+This practice has been publicly recognised and acknowledged by the former Prime Minister,[12] and seemed to be the result of an informal political agreement between the Bulgarian and Turkish governments.[13]
 It was a long-standing practice of the Bulgarian authorities to prevent the Turkish nationals from access to procedure and international protection, as well as to expedite their return to the country of origin including, in several cases, in violation of the non-refoulement principle.
-In return, the Turkish authorities divert to a large extent the migratory pressure from the Bulgarian border to the Greek one.[13]
+In return, the Turkish authorities divert to a large extent the migratory pressure from the Bulgarian border to the Greek one.[14]
+It was presumed that similar arrangements were reached mid-2023 as far as after the summer peak of 5,025 individuals who entered Bulgaria during August alone,[15] the number of the new arrivals gradually decreased to 546 individuals (-88%) in December 2023.[16]

 Therefore, the rejection rate of Turkish asylum seekers over the years was increasing to reach 100% both in 2018 and 2019.
 In 2020, just one Turkish national was granted protection in Bulgaria.
 In 2021, there were little changes for Turkish applicants despite the altered political situation.
 If not immediately readmitted, Turkish asylum seekers still faced a 92% rejection rate.